adlnet/xAPI-Spec/xAPI.md

 A system consuming Statements...

-* MUST consider each namelesss Group distinct;
+* MUST consider each nameless Group distinct;
 * MUST NOT assume that Agents in the 'member' property comprise an exact list of agents in a given nameless or identified Group.